SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Related Work

 \subsection{Surface Equation Discovery}

 The task of recovering closed-form equations that define 3D surfaces has a long history across computer graphics, geometry processing, and learning-based methods.
-Early work focused on fitting smooth implicit functions to point clouds using radial basis functions~\citep{Carr2001} or solved Poisson-type PDEs to generate indicator fields aligned with input normals~\citep{Kazhdan2006,Kazhdan2013}.
-These methods yield robust reconstructions, but the resulting equations are either constrained to a predefined basis or lack interpretability.
-Neural implicit models such as DeepSDF~\citep{Park2019} and Occupancy Networks~\citep{OccupancyNetworks} generalize this idea by learning continuous fields whose level sets define geometry, achieving high fidelity but producing black-box representations.
-Hybrid methods like AtlasNet~\citep{Groueix2018} learn parametric surface patches, offering some structural insight but still lacking symbolic abstraction.
+Early work focused on fitting smooth implicit functions to point clouds using radial basis functions~\citep{Carr2001} or solving Poisson-type PDEs to generate indicator fields aligned with input normals~\citep{Kazhdan2006,Kazhdan2013}.
+These methods yield robust reconstructions, but the resulting equations are either constrained to a predefined basis or lack closed-form interpretability.
+Neural implicit models such as DeepSDF~\citep{Park2019} and Occupancy Networks~\citep{OccupancyNetworks} generalize this idea by learning continuous fields whose level sets define geometry, achieving high fidelity but producing non-symbolic, black-box representations.
+Hybrid methods such as AtlasNet~\citep{Groueix2018} learn parametric surface patches, offering some structural insight but still lacking explicit symbolic representations amenable to equation-level reasoning.
+Collectively, these three lines of work reveal a gap at their intersection that \modelname~ addresses directly: symbolic regression methods have not been evaluated on surface-level discovery tasks, existing SR benchmarks remain restricted to scalar mappings, and surface reconstruction methods have not pursued symbolic representations.